Feel Like Life is Out of Step?

 How I Work

-My approach is rooted in Transactional Analysis (TA) — a model I’ve trained in intensively over four years at the Connexus Institute in Brighton.
+My approach is rooted in Transactional Analysis (TA) — a model I’ve studied intensively for over 4 years at the Connexus Institute in Brighton.
 TA provides a clear and accessible framework for understanding how we relate to ourselves and others.
 It can help reveal patterns in thinking, feeling, and behaviour that often stem from early experiences, particularly in our relationships and attachments.

 I also work with how these patterns affect the body physically.
 This has led me to explore Polyvagal Theory, which helps us understand how the nervous system responds to stress, shutdown, or connection.
 Many people I work with experience anxiety, low mood, or emotional overwhelm in ways that are both psychological and physical.